outline/rich-markdown-editor/README.md

 />
 ```

-#### `onShowToast(message: string, id: string): void`
+#### `onShowToast(message: string, type: ToastType): void`

-Triggered when the editor wishes to show an error message to the user.
-Hook into your apps
+Triggered when the editor wishes to show a message to the user.
+Hook into your app's
 notification system, or simplisticly use `window.alert(message)`.
 The second parameter
-is a stable identifier you can use to identify the message if you'd prefer to write
-your own copy.
+is the type of toast: 'error' or 'info'.

 #### `onClickLink(href: string): void`